KoreTeknology/DSP-FX-Workstation/README.md

 ## Overview

 ### Features
-This module is intended to recieve a mono or stereo channels to process 24bits audio samples.
+This module is intended to recieve mono or stereo channels to process 24bits audio samples.

 | **Status:** *In progress* | **Title:** *0.5.6* |
 | --- | --- |